-32 Contingent liability
+31 Contingent liability

-The College has been unable to finalise the transfer of pension funds earned by support staff transferring from Writtle College as part of the acquisition of Shuttleworth College.
-This is expected to be a liability, but due to ongoing negotiations, the value cannot be accurately estimated at the present time and is therefore disclosed as a contingent liability.
+The College has been unable to finalise the transfer of pension funds relating to support staff transferring from Writtle College as part of the acquisition of Shuttleworth College.
+This may be a liability, but the College is advised that it has a case to claim any transfer shortfall from Writtle College.
+Negotiations are ongoing and the value cannot be accurately estimated at the present time and is therefore disclosed as a contingent liability.
 The total liability is not expected to exceed £400,000.

-33 Related party transactions
+32 Related party transactions

 Owing to the nature of the College's operations and the composition of the board of governors being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the board of governors may have an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the College's financial regulations and normal procurement procedures
+All transactions involving such organisations are conducted at arm's length and in accordance with the College's financial regulations and normal procurement procedures.

-34 Amounts disbursed as agent - Learner support funds
+33 Amounts disbursed as agent - Learner support funds

-2010 £'000 2009 £'000 LSC funding body grants - hardship funds LSC funding body grants - childcare Other Funding bodies grants 259 84 18 208 92 11 361 311 Disbursed to students Staffing Administration costs Amount consolidated in financial statements (353) - (8) - (271) - (15) - Balance unspent as at 31 July, included in creditors 25
+2011 £'000 2010 £'000 Funding body grants - hardship funds Funding body grants - childcare Other Funding bodies grants 297 76 9 259 84 18 382 361 Disbursed to students Staffing Administration costs (373) - (9) (353) - (8) Amount consolidated in financial statements Balance unspent as at 31 July, included in creditors - -

-LSC funding body grants are available solely for students.
+Funding body grants are available solely for students.
 In the majority of instances, the College only acts as a paying agent.
 In these circumstances, the grants and related disbursements are therefore excluded from the income and expenditure account.
 The income and expenditure consolidated in the College's financial statements relates to the purchase of some equipment from the access fund and the payment of accommodation by the College on the student's behalf.